GGGGroot/Facial-Motion-Capture-Helmet/README.md

 <div align=left>

 ### Auto start-up programme
 To self-start a script and run a particular C++ file in the Raspberry Pi, the first thing is to create a script file and save it in a suitable location.
-In this project, we store it to `/home/raspberry/startup.sh.
+In this project, we store it to path `/home/raspberry/startup.sh`.
 Any text editor can be used to create this file.
 After that, add the following to the script file:
 ```
 #!/bin/bash